jaejinchoi/FFP/README.md

 When using option [-a], amino acids input, [-r] turns on automatically that disable reverse complement accounting, because peptide sequences are single strand that have direction (start code -> stop codon).
 However, nucleotide sequences input is considered as a double helix, of 'forward' and 'backward' strands, and account reverse compliment as default option.

 Use [-r] option that turn off reverse compliment accounting if input is single strand nucleotide sequences such as ribosomal DNAs.

+Use [-V] option along with [-s], [-e], [-b] to estimate a range of optimal l-mer In general, use [-b 2], remove any feature frequency less than 2, to determine a l-mer where vocabulary complexity started to maximize.
+* FF Profiler will determine and stop when find a peak point where vocabular size drops in range of [-s] and [-e].
+	Heuristically, an optimal l-mer for protein was 13 and for neucleotide was 23 or 24.

 ### [Input]
 FASTA format peptide or nucleotide sequence files.